postsharp/postsharp-emails/metalama-email-course/51-memoization.md

 }
 ```

-This code, at compile time, becomes:
+At compile time, this code becomes:

 ```c#
 public class HashedBuffer